timescale/docs/mst/about-mst.md

 service.
 Because there was just a single node providing the service, the service is unavailable for the duration of the restore operation.
 Also, any writes made since the backup of the latest write-ahead log (WAL) file is lost.
-Typically this time window is limited to either one of five minutes of time or one WAL file.
+Typically this time window is limited to either five minutes, or one WAL file.

 ### Highly available nodes